Slippy2k/REminiscence/docs/protection/flashback_protection_notes.md

 dseg:0D3B       dw offset pge_op_0x84_change_level
 ```

-This `protection_screen2' opcode contains another protection screen, also requiring to lookup the symbols in the manual.
+This `protection_screen2` opcode contains another protection screen, also requiring to lookup the symbols in the manual.

-The code is duplicated from the first screen routine and this time, the 'code' letters are obfuscated.
+The code is duplicated from the first screen routine and, this time, the `CODE` letters are obfuscated.

 ```
 seg000:6E07       mov di, offset _text_buffer